Specialist Leaders of Education

 Specialist Leaders of Education (SLEs) are outstanding middle and senior leaders, with at least two years’ leadership experience, who have the skills to support individuals or teams in particular subject areas and/or specialisms.
 They are system leaders, deployed strategically to raise attainment/performance, based on identified needs.

-Through coaching, mentoring and sharing best practice, their role is to build sustainable leadership capacity which not only meets success criteria whilst on deployment, but is long lasting.
+Through coaching, mentoring and sharing best practice, their role is to build sustainable leadership capacity.

 REQUESTING SLE SUPPORT

-If your school would like to take advantage of the SLEs in our alliance, please complete the SLE request form.
+If your school would like to take advantage of the SLEs in our alliance, please email firstname.lastname@example.org.

 Tracy Baker Maths Teacher (AST) The Holt Wokingham